belligerentbeagle/DeepFakeTutorial/README.md

 Then, `cd output`

-Finally, this is where your gold will come, run your final command: `ffmpeg -i scene%d.png -c:v libx264 -vf “fps=30,format=yuv420p” faceswappedvideo.mp4` and see your video being produced in `model` or `output`.
+Finally, this is where your gold will come, run your final command: `ffmpeg -i scene%d.png -c:v libx264 -vf “fps=30,format=yuv420p” faceswappedvideo.mp4` and see your video being produced in `output`.